SerratedSharp/CSharpWasmRecipes/README.md

 ### Conditional Promises

 Methods that can return promises should consistently return a promise for all code paths.
 If you have logic where certain circumstances do not need to execute awaitable code and should return immediately, then just return a resolved promise.
-This is necesary so that all code paths return some form of a promise for consistent handling by the caller:
+This is necessary so that all code paths return some form of a promise for consistent handling by the caller:

 ```JS
 HelpersProxy.LoadjQuery = function (relativeUrl) {